hristokoev/portfolio/src/projects/this.md

 ### Further Development

 I'm planning to add more projects (that is, if I have more projects to add 😅) and a contact form.
-Additionally, I need to update the main page and tell more about myself, my skills and not yet sure about this, but my rates as well.
+Additionally, I need to find a way to update the projects without having to redeploy the website every time.